What’s better – a floor mat or a table for Thai Massage?

-This has been changing when Thai Massage training schools have been expanding into the western world where massage tables are the norm.
+This has been changing when Thai Massage training schools were expanding into the Western world where massage tables are the norm.

 Here is the question: Is it better to learn Thai Massage on the floor or on a massage table – and why?
 Let’s start with reasons for working on the floor.